mlane/engineering-system-framework/README.md

 The framework is designed to scale across any organization size or structure.
 Most engineering orgs include some or all of the following domains — each connected through shared principles and rhythms.

+> Note: In some orgs, DevOps and Infrastructure may operate as shared advisors across multiple domains rather than owning a standalone chapter.
+That’s fully valid — inclusion and representation can take many forms.

 | Domain                        | Purpose                                                                                                           |
 | ----------------------------- | ----------------------------------------------------------------------------------------------------------------- |
 | **AI / Machine Learning**     | Trains and serves intelligent models.
 Focuses on inference quality, feedback loops, and safety.                   |